OcNOS SP : Release Notes : Introduction

 About this Release

-OcNOS SP Release 6.5.2 introduces a new Broadcom Qumran-2C based Aggregation Router, along with several software features, and product enhancements.
+OcNOS SP Release 6.5.3 introduces several software features, and product enhancements.

 IP Infusion Product Release Version